Question: "What is Judaism and what do Jews believe?"

 Answer: What is Judaism, and who or what is a Jew?
 Is Judaism simply a religion?
 Is it a cultural identity or just an ethnic group?
 Are Jews a clan of people or are they a nation?
 What do Jews believe, and do they all believe the same things?

-Dictionary definitions of a “Jew” include “a member of the tribe of Judah,” “an Israelite,” “a member of a nation existing in Palestine from the 6th century B.C. to the 1st century A.D.,” “a person belonging to a continuation through descent or conversion of the ancient Jewish people,” and “one whose religion is Judaism.”
+Dictionary definitions of a “Jew” include “a member of the tribe of Judah,” “an Israelite,” “a member of a nation existing in the land of Israel from the 6th century B.C. to the 1st century A.D.,” “a person belonging to a continuation through descent or conversion of the ancient Jewish people,” and “one whose religion is Judaism.”

 According to rabbinical Judaism, a Jew is one who has a Jewish mother or one who has formally converted to Judaism.
 Leviticus 24:10 is often cited to give this belief credibility, although the Torah makes no specific claim in support of this tradition.
 Some rabbis say that it has nothing to do with what the individual actually believes.
 These rabbis tell us that a Jew does not need to be a follower of Jewish laws and customs to be considered Jewish.
 In fact, a Jew can have no belief in God at all and still be Jewish based on the above rabbinical interpretation.